 The only remaining piece of advice is to keep an eye on the weather.

 Basically, if you can’t see the mountains, it’s raining and if you can see then, it’s going to rain.
-And if you’re really unsure about the weather, then it’s best never to go hiking in England when there are any letters in the month.
+And if you’re really unsure about the weather, then it’s probably best never to go hiking in England in any month containing letters.